 The more complicated issue is for those in government setting housing policy.
 Instead of reducing prices by subsidising house buyers, or increasing supply by cranking up housing density… I suggest that the only feasible solution is to increase the desirability of other areas.
 If the described factors such as transport links, public amenities, housing quality, and general neighborhood desirability.
 This would increase supply of desirable housing, create competition for property occupation, easing the demand for housing in congested areas, and improve living standards for all.

-Along the same vein, to increase employability prospects of living in a particular area, businesses should be encouraged or even incentivised to set up shop, by setting up attractive infrastructure and financially beneficial arrangements such as low rental costs, and/or government support via advice, free/cheap marketing, or loans/grants.
+Along the same vein, to increase employability prospects of living in a particular area, businesses should be encouraged, maybe even financially incentivised, to set up shop.
+This could be via setting up attractive infrastructure and financially beneficial arrangements such as low business rates, plus support via loans/grants, advice, or subsidised marketing.

 You cannot create ‘affordable housing’ by artificially forcing the price down without regard to market forces.
 The way to make housing affordable is to influence the market so that conditions are met where people can naturally afford housing by their own financial means.